prodeveloper0/liteCV/README.md

 Unlike _OpenCV_, **_liteCV_** must be **INDEPENDENCE**.
 Unlike _OpenCV_, **_liteCV_** must be **EASY-TO-USE**.

+# Compatible Compilers
+MSVC++ 14.2x is current main compiler as a reference fo testing. another compilers will be supported and tested later.

+* MSVC++ 14.2x (Visual Studio 2019) (Reference)

 # Achievements
 The main achievement of *_liteCV_* is providing equivalence with OpenCV.
 Especially, we are focusing implementing OpenCV's `core`, `imgcodec`, `imgproc` and `highgui`.